California woman burned by flaming beach stones

-SAN DIEGO (Reuters) - A California mother suffered severe burns from a handful of beach rocks that burst into flames in her pocket, and authorities on Friday said they are trying to determine why the stones appear to have been coated with flammable phosphorus.
+SAN DIEGO, May 18 (Reuters) - A California mother suffered severe burns from a handful of beach rocks that burst into flames in her pocket, and authorities on Friday said they are trying to determine why the stones appear to have been coated with flammable phosphorus.

 The woman was identified on Friday as Lyn Hiner, 43, when she appeared on ABC program “Good Morning America” from her hospital bed at a burn center.
 She is from San Clemente, which is midway between Los Angeles and San Diego.